KCMO-FM: Early years

 One of the first FM stations in Kansas City, KCMO-FM signed on as KCFM in February 1948.
-It simulcast KCMO (AM), then at 810 AM.
+It was a simulcast of KCMO (AM), then at 810 AM.
 During the "Golden Age of Radio", the stations aired ABC Radio Network dramas, comedies, news, sports, game shows, soap operas and big band broadcasts.
 The KCMO-FM call sign was granted in 1950, the first of several times the station would go by that call sign.

 The Meredith Corporation bought KCMO-AM-FM in 1953.
 On July 23, 1959, as the days of network programming ended, KCMO-AM-FM adopted a full service, middle of the road (MOR) personality format.

 Beautiful music

-On March 16, 1968, KCMO-FM separated its programming from 810 AM, and began airing a mostly instrumental beautiful music format as KCMU.
+On March 16, 1968, KCMO-FM separated its programming from 810 AM, and began airing a mostly instrumental beautiful music format as KFMU.
 In 1974, the station began adding a few vocals to the format and switched its call letters to KCEZ, "EZ 95".

 In 1983, the Meredith Corporation sold KCMO-AM-FM to Richard Fairbanks, a one-time owner of what is now WXIA-TV in Atlanta, Georgia, and the head of Fairbanks Broadcasting.